Last Updated on October 12, 2023 by rudyooms

 Guess in which service the name WAP pops up?
 The DmWappushservice.

-In a normal situation, this service will start automatically (delayed) at boot and would initiate and orchestrate management sync sessions with the Mobile Device Management server.
+In a normal situation, this service will start automatically (delayed) at boot and will initiate and orchestrate management sync sessions with the Mobile Device Management server.

 If this service isn’t enabled or if it’s missing in action and you try to sync your device you will end up with some nice errors.
 Also good to know is when trying to enroll your device into Intune and that service isn’t enabled or started, those tasks I mentioned earlier will not be run successfully

 If those 2 scheduled tasks aren’t executed when enrolling the device into Intune, the PushLaunch and PushRenewal scheduled tasks will not be created